Event Listings

 Cheryl Leonard

-who will present work from her recent trip to Antartica on grant from the National Science Foundation.
+who presented work from her recent trip to Antartica on a grant from the National Science Foundation.

 SUNDAY, February 21st, 2010